AGTTeam/MonoPriData/patch_readme.txt

 1) Download and install WIT
 2) Unzip 'MonopriPatch'
 4) Move your copy of the .iso to the root of the MonopriPatch folder (where the 'patcher.bat' is)
 3) Drag and drop the .iso file onto the 'patcher.bat' and wait for the process to complete.
-(It may take some time.)
+(It may take some time.
+Don’t close the command window while the process is ongoing, it will close automatically at the end.)
-4) You should now have a file called 'monopri_patched.iso' in the same location
+4) Once the process is complete, you should have a file called 'monopri_patched.iso' in the same location

 Note: If you have previously played the original game in Dolphin, the game's title and banner image may still appear in Japanese.
 You can update this by right-clicking on the game in the file list, selecting 'Open Wii Save Folder', and deleting the 'banner.bin'.
 Then, in Dolphin, go to View > Purge Game List Cache.
 The banner image will now appear as a grey 'X', and will update after you open and save the game.